Reynardine Home | Bow Station Home |

 Freightliner 66624 arriving with the rail replacement train for a first pass.
 The old track had to be replaced

-first due to problems with the rail clips.
+problems with the rail clips.
 The new track was then in turn replaced as a training exercise

 before the trainees could work the equipment on the main network.